tomoe-mami/weechat-scripts/bufferlist/README.md

 - **deselect**: Remove buffers from selection
 - **run**: Evaluate and run Weechat commands on selected buffers.

-Other functionality that exists in mouse/cursor mode can be achieved by using a combination of **select** and **run**.
-For example closing multiple
+Other functionalities can be achieved by using a combination of **select** and **run**.
+For example hiding multiple buffers:
-buffers:

     /bufferlist select 7-16
+    /bufferlist run /buffer hide

+**select** and **deselect** accepts eval expression to find matching buffers.
+For example select all buffers with message notification count larger than 500 and clear their notification count:

+    /bufferlist select if ${hotlist_message} > 500
-    /bufferlist run /buffer close
+    /bufferlist run /buffer set hotlist -1

 See `/help bufferlist` for more description.